From Crop Yield Calculations to Ag Soil Testing: A Farmer’s Woulda’, Coulda’, Shoulda’

 Cost of not using: 20-30 bu/acre

 Did you Know?
-Granular Agronomy CSA produces local trials, in fields just like yours, to bring you the most recent and relevant information on what’s affecting crops in your area.
+Granular Agronomy CSA produces local trials, in fields just like yours, to bring you the most recent and relevant crop yield calculations in your area.

 Shoulda’: Joe Finds Stable Fertility is Worth the Investment